 Limit caffeine to 300 mg per day.
 This is 1 to 2 small (8 ounce or 237 mL) cups of coffee or about 4 small cups of tea.
 Caffeine is also found in some soft drinks or pop, sports drinks, over-the-counter medicines and chocolate.
 Younger babies may be more sensitive to caffeine.

 Avoid caffeinated energy drinks.
 These drinks contain high caffeine levels.
 Some may have added vitamins, minerals, amino acids and herbs.
 There are potential health risks from the ingredients.

 The safest choice is to not drink alcohol while breastfeeding.
 Alcohol may decrease the amount of breast milk you produce.
 Alcohol may also affect your baby's motor development and sleep and decrease the amount of breast milk your baby takes at feeding time.

 If you drink alcohol, plan how to breastfeed your baby to prevent exposing your baby to the alcohol.
 This may include pumping and storing milk before drinking or waiting until the alcohol has passed out of the breast milk before breastfeeding your baby.
 The time it takes for alcohol to pass out of your breast milk is different for each woman.
 Talk to your health care provider if you have questions about alcohol and breastfeeding.

 It is best not to use cannabis while breastfeeding.
 Cannabis passes into breast milk.
 Your baby may get sleepy and have a hard time latching.
 How cannabis affects your baby in the long term is not yet known.
 Talk to your health care provider if you have questions about cannabis and breastfeeding.

 When do I get help with breastfeeding?

-- Your baby does not have enough wet diapers each day.
+- Your baby does not have enough wet diapers or bowel movements each day

 For More Information